hero background image

 Sales management

 CRM software helps insurance companies create, assign, and track daily sales activities.
 It can also automate clerical tasks like scheduling appointments, sending follow-up emails, and generating personalized proposals, quotes, and invoices.
-Additionally, CRM enables sales teams to interact with prospects and customers through various communication channels and monitor their sales pipeline progress via visual dashboards.
+Additionally, CRM enables sales teams to track multichannel communications with prospects and customers through a unified solution and monitor their sales pipeline progress via visual dashboards.

 Policy administration